 More than likely you will need to trim down some of the zipper tape so that the edge of the leather tab (when it’s folded over the zipper tape) buts against the end of the zip.
-If you are working with a fabric that frays I recommend you work with slightly different tabs, the edges need to be folded in to prevent fraying – check out another similar tutorial: Link.
+If you are working with a fabric that frays I recommend you work with slightly different tabs, the edges need to be folded in to prevent fraying, check out another similar tutorial: How To: Quilted Wash Bag.

-Trim off the required about of zipper tape (normally 1/8″ (3mm)) so that the tab will touch the end of the zip.
+Trim off the required amount of zipper tape (normally 1/8″ (3mm)) so that the tab will touch the end of the zip.

 Hold the tab in place with wonder clips or bull dog clips as you are unable to pin the leather.

-If you struggle with this step try using a repositionable adhesive such as this product: 505 Repositionable Adhesive to hold the tab in place whilst sewing.
+If you struggle with this step try using 505 Temporary Spray Adhesive to hold the tab in place whilst sewing.
 Spray onto the wrong side of the tab before wrapping around the zip.
 Make sure you cover your table with scrap paper to project it whilst applying the adhesive.

 The top of the zip is slightly trickier as the zipper may need to be open whilst you complete this.
 You will need at least 2 wonder clips / bulldog clips to hold this in place.